Is Bland-Altman plot method useful without inference for accuracy, precision, and agreement?: Results

 \subsection{Case 1}

-Bland and Altman's graphical plot method was originally proposed to assess peak expiratory flow rate (PEFR) applying two instruments: Wright Peak Flow (taken as reference) and Mini Wright Peak Flow meters~\cite{Bland1986}.
-Seventeen subjects were submitted to each instrument.
-Both flow meters may be assumed as strictly equivalent measurement techniques as shown in Fig \ref{fig:case1}.
-More than one approach is represented here: $p$-values are analytical statistics tests (accuracy, $p=0.4782$; precision, $p=0.6525$; bisector concordance test, $p_{slope}=0.6726$ and $p_{intercept}=0.6456$); shadowed areas are structural regression bands obtained by bootstrapping (accuracy shows that the null hypothesis represented by the diamond symbol at the coordinates $(0,0)$ is inside the 95\% confidence interval; precision shows the null hypothesis represented by a horizontal line inside the 95\% confidence band defined by the structural regression; bisector concordance test ($\lambda=1.692$) shows the null hypothesis represented by the structural bisector accommodated into the 95\% confidence band defined by Deming regression.
-In addition, insert (right panel) shows the 95\% confidence ellipse as an alternative to jointly test slope and intercept (null hypothesis assumes, simultaneously, slope equals 1 and intercept equal 0).
+Bland and Altman proposed a graphical plot method to assess the equivalence of two peak expiratory flow rate (PEFR) measurement techniques, the Wright Peak Flow and Mini Wright Peak Flow meters.
+The study involved 17 subjects and both instruments were considered strictly equivalent.
+Figure~\ref{fig:case1} displays several statistical tests, including accuracy, precision, and bisector concordance, with $p$-values of 0.4782, 0.6525, 0.6726, and 0.6456, respectively.
+The structural regression bands were obtained by bootstrapping.
+The results show that the null hypothesis is inside the 95\% confidence interval for accuracy, within the 95\% confidence band defined by the structural regression for precision, and accommodated into the 95\% confidence band defined by Deming regression for bisector concordance ($\lambda=1.692$).
+Additionally, the right panel shows the 95\% prediction ellipse, an alternative way to jointly test slope and intercept.
+A traditional Bland-Altman plot was also included for comparison; note that the axes used are the same as those used in the agreement test.